feiw21/ai-party-agent/README.md

 - [Setup Guide](docs/setup.md) - Get started in 5 minutes
 - [How It Works](docs/architecture.md) - Simple technical overview

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Open a Pull Request

 ---

 **Happy party planning with Alfred! 🎉**